 To consider such an idyllic version of the town at the same time that I walk through its colder, less polished concrete is a fine balancing act.
 It is also an aberration, like the very sight of a pedestrian through the sidewalk in Los Angeles itself; most people pay little attention to it.

 Few drivers who sit through L.A.’s traffic jams long enough are even remotely interested in what the city might actually be other than an endless waiting game amid stop lights.
-In the same regard, few of the mass of hard workers who maintain the city only to find that its maintenance gets harder with each day could be expected to be concerned about the culture their work creates here.
+In the same regard, few of the mass of hard workers who maintain the city while maintenance gets harder each day could be expected to be concerned about the culture their work creates.

 Even among many of L.A.’s young people, when all they see about Los Angeles is the limited stretch of concrete and asphalt they’ve known in it since time immemorial, it matters little if their parents may have come here viewing it as a beacon of opportunity in a world where opportunities were mostly scarce.